DanAkarca/Hidden-Markov-Modelling-MEG/README.md

-# Hidden Markov Modelling of MEG data at Rest and Task
+# Hidden Markov Modelling of MEG data at rest and task
 This code was used for my MPhil in Neuroscience @ MRC CBU, for the thesis titled "Characterising the neurophysiological signature of a mutation in ZDHHC9".

 This ultimately became for the basis for the published paper: